ans-group/basebot/readme.md

 Both of these files live in the root.

-`firebase.json` can be downloaded from the firebase dashboard but you will need project access.
-Alternatively ask Calvin for a copy.
+`firebase.json` can be downloaded from the firebase dashboard.
+To set up a project, follow the guide [here](https://github.com/ans-group/basebot-server/tree/master/documents/firebase-registration)

 `.env` is a standard file that contains local env vars.
 It should have the following vars at a minimum: